 I’m sure that all of us have, at one point or another, had difficulty in falling asleep due to racing thoughts; I know that I have this almost every night.
 As a traveler, perhaps you are worried about how things are going back at the office without you, or at home, or maybe you are just super-excited about the adventure that you are on.
 Whatever the scenario, an overactive mind will usually hinder the ability to fall asleep fast.

-Read a Book or the Newspaper – A good story may be just the thing you need to take your mind off of anything else going on in your head that may be causing you stress, anxiety, or excitement.
-Reading helps because it focuses the mind on one thing.
+Read a Book – A good story may be just the thing you need to take your mind off of anything else going on in your head that may be causing you stress, anxiety, or excitement.
+Reading, whether a book, newspaper, or other, helps because it focuses the mind on one thing.

 General Rules to Sleep Well Anywhere

-Drink Properly Before Bedtime – Dehydration will often cause one to wake up at night, disturbing the most restful state of sleep.
+Hydrate Before Bedtime – Dehydration will often cause one to wake up at night, disturbing the most restful stage of sleep.
 Though going to the bathroom may seem to do the same thing, it is much better to be slightly over-hydrated, and actually provides less of a chance of a mid-slumber wake-up.
 However, we need to be careful of what we consume before hitting the sack.

 Bring Sleep Aids – Bring what you must so that you can make the most of your limited time while traveling.
 If you think an oral sleep aid will help, bring them and use them.
 Eye masks and ear plugs may also help if you are in a louder or brighter environment than you are used to.
 Put on some ambient music if you must.